o2r-project/architecture/docs/user-scenarios.md

 It is not only possible to search for other publications by using keywords, but also by using spatial and temporal properties and constraints.
 It is even possible to constrain the search to hypotheses and research questions having certain vocabulary, thus simplifying search for related work.
 Andrea is quite impressed!
 She easily finds related papers around her own work.
-She gets a good overview about existing research questions making it easier to identify a research gap he can focus on.
+She gets a good overview about existing research questions making it easier to identify a research gap she can focus on.
-Andrea doesn’t even have to implement all the code lines for his statistical analysis from scratch, but can build upon existing.
+Andrea doesn’t even have to implement all the code lines for her statistical analysis from scratch, but can build upon existing.
-While reading some of the related papers in the browser, he realizes a couple of user interface widgets besides the incorporated figures.
+While reading some of the related papers in the browser, she realizes a couple of user interface widgets besides the incorporated figures.
 He doesn’t know them from traditional, static papers which are typically published as .pdf-files.
 Andrea recognizes that the widgets allow to interact with the diagrams to which the widgets belong.
 They allow to change, for example, thresholds, input variables and constants.
 She is thus able to check the assumptions and conclusions underlying the paper.
 She is a bit overwhelmed by the number of new features, such as exchanging the dataset or the source-code underlying the paper.
-Andrea is quite happy about his new tool.
+Andrea is quite happy about her new tool.
 It provides support for structured work, finding related publications, algorithms and datasets, identifying a research gap, and even tools for interacting with traditional, static papers.
 So, let’s go for the second paper.